-- Maintain good judicial and academic standing with John Carroll University.
+- Maintain good conduct and academic standing with John Carroll University.

-- Attend and complete an educational retreat each fall semester that they are a Healthy Streaker Peer Advisor.
+- Attend and complete an educational retreat each fall semester that they are a Peer Health Advocate.

-- Research, develop, and execute interactive, positive, fun and non-judgmental programming for the JCU campus.
+- Research, develop, and execute programming for the JCU community that is interactive, positive, fun and non-judgmental.

-- Uphold standards of confidentiality befitting their role.
+- Uphold standards of privacy befitting their role.

-- Learn the basics of prevention, college wellness, the strategies for change in high-risk behaviors, and listening,
+- Learn the basics of prevention, college wellness, and the strategies for change/harm reduction in high-risk behaviors.

 - Uphold standards of healthy living by (but not limited to) committing to: